 Approximately 100 grams of fresh kale contains around 93 mg of vitamin C, whereas a cup of steamed kale contains approximately 21 mg of vitamin C. It is often described as a treasure trove of vitamins A and K, minerals, and fatty acids.

 According to research, broccoli has cancer-preventing properties.
-It contains around 132 mg of vitamin C and is also loaded with dietary fiber.
+It contains around 132 mg of vitamin C and is also loaded with dietary fibre.
 Around half a cup of cooked broccoli can serve 51 mg of vitamin C, which covers around 57% of the daily requirement.

 Consuming half a cup of cooked Brussels sprouts provides 48 mg of vitamin C and can contribute to approximately 54% of your daily recommended vitamin C intake.
 It also has plenty of vitamins A and K.